 All resident individuals are taxed on their worldwide income.
-Non-resident individuals are taxed (usually by withholding) on German source income only.
+Non-resident individuals are taxed (in case of investment and employment income usually by withholding) on German source income only.

 Taxable income covers income from the following categories:

 - Agriculture and forestry.

 - Other income (as defined by tax law).

 Net income is based on all gross earnings received during a calendar year and reduced by income related expenses during the same period for each of the above categories.
 Losses from one of the seven basic income categories (except capital investment) can fully be offset against positive income from another income category (exceptions for 'other income' may apply).